aleph2c/miros/doc/batterychargingexample.rst

 can drive behavior.
 Inheritance is just programming by difference, that arrow is like a copy and paste, it's as if I have copied and pasted all of that ``CustomFactory`` and ``ChargerParameters`` code into the ``Charger`` class.
-The ball is just short hand for saying the data attaches to the behavior here.
+The ball is just short hand for saying the data attaches to the behavior "here".
 The "here" in this case is the "charging state" which will be described somewhere else."